eclipse/vorto-examples/vorto-dsl-integration/Readme.md

 We are primarily interested in the core language plugin, e.g. org.xtext.example.mydsl.

 1. Open the core language plugin and find the *.xtext grammar file
-2. Specify the following example grammar that references the Vorto Information Models DSL.
+2. Replace the content with the following grammar:

 		grammar org.xtext.example.mydsl.MyDsl with org.eclipse.xtext.common.Terminals